🌙Iftar Knowledge ChallengeStart Quiz

 step-1:-application-submission-icon

-Submit the Halal certification application with necessary documentation.
+Submit the Halal certification application along with required documents.

-Assess the facility and production process to ensure compliance with Halal standards.
+Conducting the audit to assess compliance with Halal standards.

 Our Accreditation Partners